Queen begins final journey as coffin taken from Balmoral Castle to Scotland's capital - KESQ

 At 10 a.m. local time (5 a.m.
 ET) the coffin left Balmoral for a six-hour journey through Scotland to the official Scottish residence of the British royal family.

-It is traveling through the village of Ballater, before passing Aberdeen and Dundee and then making its way down the Royal Mile in Edinburgh.
+Having passed through several Scottish villages, it is scheduled to journey on to the cities of Aberdeen and Dundee and then make its way down the Royal Mile in Edinburgh.

-The coffin will then arrive at the forecourt of Palace of Holyroodhouse, where it will be taken in to rest in the Throne Room.
-Regional proclamations will take place across Cardiff Castle, in Wales, Hillsborough Castle, in Northern Ireland and Edinburgh Castle.
+The coffin will subsequently arrive at the forecourt of Palace of Holyroodhouse, where it will be greeted with an honor guard made up of the Royal Regiment of Scotland who will perform a royal salute in the forecourt.

-On Monday, the coffin will be taken in procession from the palace to St Giles’ Cathedral, where it will lie at rest until Tuesday.
+The coffin will be transferred to the palace’s Throne Room, where household staff will be able to pay their final respects to the late monarch — similar to how the coffin was placed in the ballroom at Balmoral.

+On Monday, the coffin will proceed down the Royal Mile to St Giles’ Cathedral for a service of prayer and reflection attended by the King and Queen Consort and royal family members, as well as a congregation made up “from all areas of Scottish society,” the senior palace official said.

+Afterward, the coffin will rest there for 24 hours to allow the Scottish public to see it, in a tradition known as lying in state.

-The coffin will then be moved from Edinburgh to Buckingham Palace in London.
+The coffin will then be flown from Edinburgh to London on Tuesday evening.

 On the morning of September 19 — a public holiday across the UK — the Queen’s lying in state will end.
 The coffin will then travel in procession once more to Westminster Abbey for the state funeral.